Spain March jobless rises for 8th month

 "Unemployment will continue to go up, simply because you need growth of around 1.4 or 1.5 percent to create jobs and we don't think this is achievable until 2014," economist at Citi Guillaume Menuet said.

-"When you see aggressive labour market reforms it often results in more short-term unemployment."
+"When you see aggressive labor market reforms it often results in more short-term unemployment."

 The Spanish government expects the economy to shrink by 1.7 percent this year, though Citi believes this is more likely to be closer to -2.7 percent.
 Citi forecasts a contraction of 1.2 percent in 2013.